Additional Memphis Grizzlies Info

 If they can defeat the Trail Blazers, the Grizzlies find themselves matched up in the second round against the Golden State Warriors, owners of the league's best record at 67-15.
 Golden State will be a tough matchup for anyone they play, as they feature a pair of great shooters in Klay Thompson and Stephen Curry.

 The Memphis Grizzlies were originally founded in 1995 as the Vancouver Grizzlies.
 However, after just six seasons in Vancouver, the NBA realized it made a huge mistake putting a team in Vancouver so they moved the franchise to Memphis in 2001.
-After struggling to find their way for most of the 2000's, Memphis began to change it's luck with certain trades, such as when they traded for Zach Randolph.
+After struggling to find its way for most of the 2000s, Memphis began to change its luck with certain trades, such as when they traded for Zach Randolph.
 Memphis has been one of the Western Conference's better teams the last few years, having made the playoffs the last four seasons running.
-In 2013 they even reached the Western Conference Finals, were they lost to the Spurs in four straight games.
+In 2013 they even reached the Western Conference Finals, where they lost to the Spurs in four straight games.

-In the NBA draft, the Grizzles held the 17th overall selection, and used it to draft the sharp-shooting Wade Baldwin from Vanderbilt.
-During free agency, the Grizzles re-signed point guard Mike Conley to a five year, 152.6 million dollar contract, the largest in NBA history.
+In the NBA draft, the Grizzles held the 17th overall selection and used it to draft the sharp-shooting Wade Baldwin from Vanderbilt.
+During free agency, the Grizzlies re-signed point guard Mike Conley to a five-year, 152.6 million dollar contract, the largest in the history of the NBA.
 So far this season the Grizzles are off to about the same pace, currently standing with a record of 36-27, good for the 6th best record in the Western Conference.